 The History of the Haunting of the Bull’s Head Inn, Cobleskill, NY

 The current structure of the Bull’s Head Inn was built in 1802 by Seth Wakeman, the same builder of the Beekman Mansion in Sharon Springs, NY (which is also supposedly haunted).
-The Bull’s Head Inn is built on the site of three previous structures dating back to 1752 when George Ferster built a log cabin here, one of the first buildings in Cobleskill.
-During the American Revolution in the Battle of Cobleskill, that cabin was burned to the ground by Indians, Tories, and British.
+The Bull’s Head Inn is built on the site of three previous structures dating back to 1752 when George Ferster built one of the first buildings in Cobleskill.
+During the American Revolution in the Battle of Cobleskill on May 30, 1778, that home was burned to the ground by Indians (under the command of the great Mohawk Chief, Joseph Brandt), Tories, and British.
+Many of the retreating patriots were murdered and scalped with the advancing enemy burning nearly all the settlements in Cobleskill.

-The two buildings that followed were also burned and then rebuilt.
+The two buildings that followed were also burned then rebuilt during subsequent enemy raids on Cobleskill, one in the spring of 1781, and then one in the fall of the same year.
 It is from this history of catastrophic destruction on this site that various stories are told of residents perishing in one or more of the fires.
 It is also stated that an Indian was killed in the building during one of the conflicts.
-One story in particular centers around a girl in an upstairs bedroom who was too scared to run froze in terror and perished in the blaze.
+One story in particular centers around a girl in an upstairs bedroom who was too scared to run, froze in terror and perished in the blaze.

 It is not fully understood what the true source and nature of the haunting of the Bull’s Head Inn is, but what is known, is that people with first-hand experiences are absolutely convinced of what they felt, saw, and/or heard and stay true to their stories.
-The activity reported does not seem to be violent or very threatening, but it has definitely gotten people's attention and made of them, believers in the spirit (or spirits) that haunt the Bull’s Head Inn.
+The activity reported does not seem to be violent, but it has definitely gotten people's attention, frightened some, and made of them, believers in the spirit (or spirits) that haunt the Bull’s Head Inn.

 -Written with benevolent reverence for the structure and spirits that may reside within.